Loyalsock Township High School

-Loyalsock Township High School (Grades 9-12) is a medium sized, suburban high school located in Loyalsock Township, Pennsylvania (near the city of Williamsport).
+Loyalsock Township High School (Grades 9–12) is a medium-sized, suburban high school located in Loyalsock Township, Pennsylvania (near the city of Williamsport).
 As of the 2016–2017 school year, the school reported an enrollment of 597 pupils in grades 9th through 12th.

 The mascot for the school is the Lancer, and the school's colors are Maroon, White and Carolina blue.

-Extracurriculars

-The Loyalsock Township School District offers a wide variety of clubs, activities and sports programs, including: